boardzilla/boardzilla-devtools/README.md

 # Boardzilla devtools

-Use this to develop your boardzilla game
+Use this to develop your Boardzilla game.

+## Installation

+To install via go use:

+`go install github.com/boardzilla/boardzilla-devtools/cmd/bz@latest`

-## Usage
+## Development

-Run `./scripts/dev [path to game]`, then, open your browser to http://localhost:8080
+To run the devtools locally, run `./scripts/dev [path to game]`, then, open your browser to http://localhost:8080